“A hands on activity is useless if their hands are on but their heads are off” – Skamp 2004

 Where do you think the colours come from?

-• Bubble people
+- Bubble people

-"You are going to make a wire person and then figure out how you can show me the colours of the spectrum using the materials you have been given".
+Model to the children the contents of the activity."You are going to make a wire person and then figure out how you can show me the colours of the spectrum using the materials you have been given".
 The gopher collects the materials for their group.
 The children are given 5 minutes to explore the materials while the teacher wanders around the groups.

 Explain